allen-parslow/webpack-hello-world/README.md

 # Hello World using webpack

-TO DO: copy index.html to build or dynamically create it.

-# Run with Webpack
+## Run

 ```
-webpack --progress --colors --watch
+gulp; npm start
 ```

-Open build/index.html
+TO DO: combine the above steps

-# Building with Docker
+## Building with Docker

 ```
 sudo docker build -t httpd-hello-word .
 sudo docker run -p 8080:80 httpd-hello-word
 ```

+TO DO: combine docker with npm?